English Language Teaching and Classroom Management: Anger in Our Classrooms

 Reflecting on Anger and Classroom Management

 At my age, a lot of memories of being seven-and-a-half have been pruned or locked away.
 But this memory of being told off at Halloween has always stuck.
 Why should that be?
 In this article we look at the effects of anger and "tellings off" on our brains.
-If we want to develop a classroom environment and a rapport with our learners that is good for both learning and well being, we need to seriously rethink the effect our actions have.
+If we want to practise good classroom management and develop a rapport with our learners that is good for both learning and well being, we need to seriously rethink the effect our actions have.

 First, an activity.
 Let’s try out an exercise that psychologist Dan Siegal likes to do with groups.
 It aims to get us reflecting on how we manage ourselves and how we react to others.
 Try it with your friends, colleagues, family or your class, as a way of understanding your own brain and its different reactions.